SEKI SANJÛRÔ II

 1786 ~ 1802: born in Ôsaka.
 He starts his career as a disciple of Arashi Kichisaburô II, who gives him the name of Arashi Sôtarô.
 He spends most of his early years performing in hama shibai.

-March 1808: Nakamura Utaemon III, Seki San'emon and Sanjûrô go together to Edo; they play together at the Nakamuraza in the drama "Koromo Yayoi Hanago no Keizu".
+3rd lunar month of 1808: Nakamura Utaemon III, Seki San'emon and Sanjûrô go together to Edo; they play together at the Nakamuraza in the drama "Koromo Yayoi Hanago no Keizu".

-10 June 1808: his adopted father Seki San'emon dies.
+10th day of the 6th lunar month of 1808: his adoptive father Seki San'emon dies.

 Summer 1815: tour in Sendai; Sanjûrô performs in the precinct of the Shakadô Temple.

-September 1826: Sanjûrô, who is about to travel back to his native Kamigata after 19 seasons spent in Edo, performs his onagori kyôgen at the Nakamuraza.
+9th lunar month of 1826: Sanjûrô, who is about to travel back to his native Kamigata after 19 seasons spent in Edo, performs his onagori kyôgen at the Nakamuraza.
 He achieves a great success by playing the role of Matahei in the drama "Keisei Hangonkô".
-The program includes a 5-role hengemono titled "Kaesu Gaesu Onagori no Ôtsue".
+The program includes a 5-role hengemono entitled "Kaesu Gaesu Onagori no Ôtsue".
 The 5 roles are the Wisteria Maiden, a blind masseur, the God Tenjin, a footman (yakko) and a boatman.
 These roles are created based on ôtsue, popular paintings made in the city of Ôtsu (close to Kyôto).
 Three of these roles are still part of the current Kabuki repertoire: the Wisteria Maiden (the first version of the famous dance "Fuji Musume"), the blind masseur (performed under the title "Zatô") and the footman, which is performed in the independent dance "Sekisan Yakko" ("Sekisan's footman" - Sekisan is Sanjûrô's nickname).

-May 1835: tour in Ise; Sanjûrô performs at the Furuichi Shibai.
+5th lunar month of 1835: tour in Ise; Sanjûrô performs at the Furuichi Shibai.

-September 1835: Sanjûrô plays at the Naka no Shibai in the drama "Konoshita Kage Hazama Gassen".
+9th lunar month of 1835: Sanjûrô plays at the Naka no Shibai in the drama "Konoshita Kage Hazama Gassen".

-November 1835: Sanjûrô achieves a great success in Kyôto at the Kitagawa no Shibai by playing in the drama "Futatsu Chôchô Kuruwa Nikki".
+11th lunar month of 1835: Sanjûrô achieves a great success in Kyôto at the Kitagawa no Shibai by playing in the drama "Futatsu Chôchô Kuruwa Nikki".

-January 1836: premiere at the Naka no Shibai of Nishizawa Ippô's drama "Hana no Ani Tsubomi no Yatsufusa"; Sanjûrô plays the roles of Ôtsuka Bansaku Kazunari, Horiuchi Kurando Sadayuki and Inugawa Gakuzô [casting].
+1st lunar month of 1836: premiere at the Naka no Shibai of Nishizawa Ippô's drama "Hana no Ani Tsubomi no Yatsufusa"; Sanjûrô plays the roles of Ôtsuka Bansaku Kazunari, Horiuchi Kurando Sadayuki and Inugawa Gakuzô [casting].
 He suddenly falls ill and has to be replaced by Ichikawa Ebijûrô III.

-February 1837: Sanjûrô goes to Edo; he plays at the Moritaza in the drama "Momo Chidori Naruto no Shiranami".
+2nd lunar month of 1837: Sanjûrô goes to Edo; he plays at the Moritaza in the drama "Momo Chidori Naruto no Shiranami".

 1837 ~ 1839: Sanjûrô is often ill and has to leave his residence in Edo in the district of Izumi-cho to settle in the village of Kameido to recover when he is off stage.